by Callie Patel, Director, Innovation Consulting, Healthbox

 4. Celebrate victories.

 Whichever approach you take, there should never be silence.
 Accomplishments are meant to be celebrated!
 However you decide to celebrate, ensure that it is meaningful and authentic.
-Sharing in success creates support and excitement that produces a snowball effect perpetuating ingenuity.
+Sharing in success creates support and excitement. which produces a snowball effect that perpetuates ingenuity.

 5. Provide incentives.